RichardORCL/OCI-OpenShift-Floating-EgressIP/README.md

 ### Setup EgressIP(s) and assign them to namespaces

-Lets create 2 example namespaces, each with it's own deployement in it and an label called egress.
+Lets create 2 example namespaces, each with it's own deployement in it and a label called egress.

 ```
 oc new-project test1